-There are very special on-site aspects to each of the three residencies; two share the rhythm of one-week at a local retreat center in Mystic, CT and one-week on campus in Hamilton, while one will take place in Orvieto, Italy.
+There are very special aspects to each of the three residencies; two share the rhythm of one-week at a local retreat center in Mystic, CT and one-week on campus in Hamilton, while one will take place in Orvieto, Italy.

 |Primary Faculty Mentor:||Dr. David Currie, Dr. Steve Macchia|